cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 # Project Setting

 The Project Settings windows are available from Cocos Creator 3D’s main menu (Project > Project Setting) which includes all the settings related to your project.
-These settings will be saved in the project's `settings /packages` folder.
-If you need to synchronize project settings between different developers, please not add the settings directory to .gitignore.
+These settings will be saved in the project's `settings / packages` folder.
+If you need to synchronize project settings between different developers, this folder should be added in your source control system.

 ## General